About Moss Bay Recorder Society

 The Farallon Recorder Quartet, with our beloved former director Miyo Aoki along with stellar instructors and players Frances Blaker, Tish Berlin, and Vicki Boeckman, will be leading an extra-special 2026 NW Recorder Meet on April 18 at Sand Point Community UMC, 4710 NE 70th St, Seattle.
 They will not only teach, inspire, and conduct us in a full day of playing sessions, but also play a concert in the evening.
 The concert will be open to the public as well as to Meet attendees.

 To register, please email mbrsmem@gmail.com with your name, overall playing level, recorder sizes, and which sessions you plan to attend.
 Registration forms can be downloaded here, or will be available at any Moss Bay or Seattle Recorder Society chapter meeting.
 Payment is due the day of the meet, by cash, check, or Zelle.
-Please register by April 4 if possible so we can plan for the best number of instructors.
-For more details see the Northwest Meet/Events page or download flyer.
+All fees are on a sliding scale or pay as able; donations welcome!

 Presented by the Moss Bay Recorder Society and the Seattle Recorder Society with a generous grant from the American Recorder Society.
 We look forward to having you join us for a wonderful day of music making, fellowship, and fun!